 Explore your route to collaboration

-The Centre for Doctoral Training (CDT) in Fusion Engineering is now accepting EngD and PhD project proposals for students starting in Autumn 2026.
+The Centre for Doctoral Training (CDT) in Fusion Engineering is now accepting EngD and PhD project proposals for students starting in Autumn 2027 from any UK university or industrial sponsor.

-To submit a proposal, please complete the CDT’s 2026 Project Proposal Form online.
+To submit a project proposal, please complete the CDT’s 2027 Project Proposal Form online.

-- Each proposal requires matched cash support of £70,000 + VAT, sourced from either a university or an industrial partner.
-Match funding cannot come from a UKRI-funded CDT grant or a UKAEA–FOSTER funded award.
+Each proposal requires matched cash support of £75,000 + VAT, sourced from either a university or an industrial partner.
+Match funding cannot come from a UKRI-funded CDT grant or a UKAEA–FOSTER funded voucher/award.

-- We will support supervisors in sourcing the industrial match funding through advertisement of unfunded projects to our CDT industrial board members.
+We will support academic supervisors in sourcing the industrial match funding through advertisement of unfunded projects to our CDT industrial board members.

 Contact information: